The Story of Omar

 Previously unemployed women now join in fashioning custom lampshades and accenting antiqued patinas.
 Benedicte’s paradoxical view of life affirms that creativity results in order, beauty, and relationship.

 Where others see destruction, she sees the raw materials for a reclaimed heritage.
 Where others see atrophied limbs, Benedicte sees strength in talented hands and dignity in determined eyes.
 Where others see an empty “no-man’s” land between sectarian enclaves, she sees a space primed to fill with the joy of a new community.

 The proof of the transformative power of this paradoxical perspective is best expressed by Omar, himself, “Benedicte and I have a special relationship.
 She is the mind.
 I am the body.”
 An astounding statement coming from a man in a wheelchair of his able-bodied co-designer!

 So what does it mean to thrive as God intended?

 Benedicte and Omar are learning it means recognizing one’s own brokenness.
-Building trust in interdependent community.
+Building trust in an interdependent community.
 And expressing their God-given dignity and creativity.
-Life’s mysteries and treasures are only discovered when we look up from a focus on self, and take the risks to engage with each together to pursue order, beauty, and relationship.
+Life’s mysteries and treasures are only discovered when we look up from a focus on self and take the risks to engage with each together to pursue order, beauty, and relationship.